-LONDON — Europe’s stock markets were mixed in mid-morning trading on Tuesday, with the DAX in Frankfurt registering the biggest gain.
+LONDON — European stock markets were uneven in mid-morning trading on Thursday, with the Italian and British markets the only indices to make modest gains.

 Milan’s FTSE MIB was up 0.3 percent to 23,741.37, followed by the FTSE 100 in London, 0.1 percent to 6,672.56.
 The CAC 40 in Paris and the DAX in Frankfurt were both down 0.1 percent, to 5079.77 and to 11,511.78 respectively.

 The euro traded at $1.09, while the pound fetched $1.56, and the Swiss franc equaled $1.04 at 11:00 a.m.
 CET.